David Herlihy

-David Herlihy (May 8, 1930 – February 15, 1991) was an American historian who wrote on medieval and renaissance life.
-He was married to historian Patricia Herlihy; one of their sons is the historian of bicycles, David V. Herlihy.
-Topics of his included domestic life, especially the roles of women, and the changing structure of the family.
-He studied for his bachelor's degree at the University of San Francisco, received a doctoral degree from Yale University and taught at Bryn Mawr College, the University of Wisconsin, Harvard and Brown.
+David Joseph Herlihy (May 8, 1930 – February 21, 1991) was an American historian who served as the president of the American Historical Association.
+He wrote on medieval and renaissance life, and was married to fellow historian Patricia Herlihy.
 His study of the Florentine and Pistoiese Catasto of 1427 is one of the first statistical surveys to use computers to analyze large amounts of data.
 The resulting book examines statistical patterns in tax-collecting surveys to find indications of social trends.

 The University of San Francisco history department named their annual award for the best student-written history paper the David Herlihy Prize, and Brown University has established a David Herlihy University Professorship.

 Life

 David Joseph Herlihy was born the youngest of four in San Francisco in 1930 to Irishman Maurice Herlihy, of County Kerry, and Irish American Irene O'Connor.
 His parents had eloped in Los Gatos in California.
-He was a member of the school debating team and met his wife-to-be Patricia McGahey at a match as a sophomore.
+He was a member of his school's debating team and met his wife-to-be Patricia McGahey at a match as a sophomore.

-At college, he published his first article in the journal of the American Catholic Historical Society of Philadelphia.
-It was about Peter Yorke and the American Protective Association.
+At college, he published his first article in the journal of the American Catholic Historical Society of Philadelphia; it was about Peter Yorke and the American Protective Association.
 He got his bachelor's degree with all As in three years from the University of San Francisco.
 Herb Caen reported this achievement at the time.
 He studied Byzantine history at the Catholic University of America.
 He received his master's degree in 1953.
-He went on to undertake a fellowship at Yale, where he worked on the Middle Ages in Italy with Robert Lopez.
+He went on to undertake a fellowship at Yale, where he worked on the Middle Ages in Italy with Robert Lopez, and obtained his Ph.D. in 1956.

 He had his first son, Maurice, before bringing his young family to Pisa for a year between 1954 and 1955 (courtesy of the Fulbright Program).
 Bryn Mawr hired him in 1955; he was to work there for the next nine years.
-In the meanwhile, he wrote a dissertation on Pisa, for which Yale awarded him a doctoral degree in 1956.
-This effort was the groundwork for his first book, published by Yale in 1958, Pisa in the Early Renaissance.
+He wrote a dissertation on Pisa, for which Yale awarded him a doctoral degree in 1956; Yale University Press published it in 1958, titled Pisa in the Early Renaissance.
 The Guggenheim sent him to Florence for a year between 1961 and 1962.
 His wife was also in Florence that year, with a grant of her own from the Fulbright Association.
 The city flooded during their stay.

-From 1964 to 1972, he was on the faculty of the University of Wisconsin and earned tenure there.
+From 1964 to 1972, he was on the faculty of the University of Wisconsin–Madison and earned tenure there.
 Herlihy's next trip to Florence was 1966–1967, as fellow of the American Council of Learned Societies.
 He produced his second book (on Pistoia) shortly after.
 He was a member of both the American Philosophical Society and the American Academy of Arts and Sciences.